 17. The New Sinatra

-Jay-organizational Z’s talents earn him the nickname “Jefe.”
+Jay-organizational Z’s talents earned him the nickname “Jefe.”
 He keeps a schedule and is diligent in his business.
 Jay Z was born in Queens on February 15, 1970.
-Jay Z started as a Juvenile Rapper and by 20 released My Name Is Jay-Z.
+Jay-Z started as a Juvenile Rapper and by 20 released My Name Is Jay-Z.

 19. International Hov

 Jay Z is called “International Hov” owing to his effect on the global hip-hop scene.
 He’s released convictions and albums in several languages, helped new generations of rappers, and collaborated with international musicians.
 Jay Z has helped define modern hip-hop for years.

 Jay Z is called the “Ruler” of hip-hop.
 His distinctive music and compelling poems have won him fans.
 Some think he’s the best rapper ever and established the standard for hip-hop.
 Jay Z started out as a talented runner in NYC nightclubs.

 Jay Z is nicknamed “Big Homie” for his musical accomplishments.
 Over 150 million recordings have been sold globally.
 Jay Z’s lyrics, performances, and style are creative.
 He’s played in some of the world’s major music festivals and competitions and earned five Grammys.